by Iram Shaukat

 Below are a few examples of life skills learned while planning for worldschooling to traveling your way around the globe.

 To go on a trip anywhere, you’ll need to save up money, but especially while worldschooling.
-Saving up money is a huge blessing from Allah SWT; as it requires a skill of budgeting and self control with spending.
-It from Allah’s SWT Great Kindness, Alhemdulilah.
+Saving up money is a huge blessing from God as it requires a skill of budgeting and self control with spending.

 Your children will learn about saving money through every aspect of life, from grocery shopping to paying rent.
 You can even explain to older children how you’ve divided expenses.

-Teach your children to budget for life, and budgeting for travel will be made easy, inshAllah.
-There are multiple resources you can use, such as the one below. –
+Teach your children to budget for life, and budgeting for travel will be made easy.

 You’re going to plan everything in advance, so you might as well plan with your children as a formal lesson!
 Teach them the benefit of planning ahead so that they can save money and stress ahead of time.